 What do I need to consider when choosing a car finance option?

 How do you plan on using your car?
-Remember, some finance options, such as PCP deals, set limits on your mileage
+Remember, some finance options, such as PCP deals, set limits on your mileage.

 Personal contract purchase (PCP)

 A PCP deal usually lasts for two or three years, and at the end of the contract you’ll have the option to buy the car outright - usually by making a large balloon payment.

 Hire Purchase (HP)

-Availability for bad credit: Your credit score will be taken into account, but because an HP deal is secured against the car, it should be easier for people with poor credit
+Option for bad credit: Your credit score will be taken into account, but because an HP deal is secured against the car, it should be easier for people with poor credit

 Personal Contract Hire (PCH)